trinodb/trino/docs/src/main/sphinx/connector/redis.rst

     redis.table-names=schema1.table1,schema1.table2
     redis.nodes=host:port

-Multiple Redis Servers
+Multiple Redis servers
 ^^^^^^^^^^^^^^^^^^^^^^^

 You can have as many catalogs as you need.
 If you have additional Redis servers, simply add another properties file to ``etc/catalog`` with a different name, making sure it ends in ``.properties``.

-Configuration Properties
+Configuration properties
 ------------------------

 The following configuration properties are available: